influxdata/docs-v2/content/influxdb/v2.3/reference/release-notes/influxdb.md

 - Add `preview()` to experimental package for limiting return rows and tables (as opposed to just rows with `limit()`).
 - Add `date.scale()` to let users dynamically scale durations in dates.
 - Add [OpenTracing](https://opentracing.io/docs/overview/spans/) spans to Flux transformations.
-This lets you monitor Flux scripts more precisely.
+Lets you monitor Flux scripts more precisely.
-- Add trace option to Flux CLI.
+- Add `trace` option to Flux CLI.
 - Move addDuration() and subDuration() out of experimental to date package.
 - Add location support to `date.truncate()`.
 - Add `_status` tag to PagerDuty record.